 Our Solution: Pay Cash for your Generic Medications with Marley Drug and Cut out the Middle-Men

-At Marley Drug we have an Extended Supply Generic Drug Program that was specifically designed to reduce the cost of expensive co-pays and deductibles.
+Marley Drug's Wholesale Price List was specifically designed to reduce the cost of expensive co-pays and deductibles.

 Because our pricing model doesn’t involve any insurance program, we are cutting out the middle-men (the PBMs) who decide what drugs get covered and for how much.
 This means there are no added fees.

-Our Extended Drug Supply Program is very simple.
+Our Wholesale Price List is very simple.
 If we can buy a 90-day supply of any generic drug for less than $12, it goes on our list of medications.
 We currently offer over 50 common medications for $70 a year.
 That’s less than $6 per month.